Ocean View, Seaside, and Seaview Amusement Parks Collection

 Scope and Contents

 The collection primarily concerns the operation of Ocean View Amusement Park in Norfolk, Virginia, as well as Seaside and Seaview amusement parks in Virginia Beach, Virginia.
 The parks were owned and operated by Dudley Cooper from the 1940s to the 1970s.
 The collection contains correspondence, legal documents, financial records, photographs, scrapbooks, and architectural drawings of the park.
 Of particular note is a scrapbook of news clippings from Seaview Amusement Park, an African American amusement park in Virginia Beach operated during segregation in Virginia.
 While the bulk of the collection pertains to the amusement parks, there are a few personal items related to Dudley Cooper, including certificates and a Maury High School yearbook.
-An oral history interview with Dudley Cooper is available on the Old Dominion University Libraries Digital Collections website.

 - circa 1919-1991, undated